 - a rear panel (which includes a window).

-A ventilator cowl was invariably fitted in the centre of the roof of these structures to prevent a potentially explosive build-up of fumes from the lamp oil.
+A ventilator cowl was usually fitted in the centre of the roof of these structures to prevent a potentially explosive build-up of fumes from the lamp oil.

 As large numbers of lamps were needed to illuminate signals and to provide lighting for station buildings and platforms, lamp huts of this type were generally located immediately adjacent to both signal boxes and railway stations.